lucyrose93/node-shell-workshop/lesson-2.md

 ### :checkered_flag: That's it!
 Congratulations! :checkered_flag:

 _If you're hungry for more, please see Bradley's [longer version](https://github.com/bradreeder/Node-Shell-Workshop) of this workshop.
-It includes exercises on writing `ls` and `grep` commands, and a section on piping shell commands._
+It includes exercises on writing `ls` and `grep` commands, a section on piping shell commands, and a project where you can build your own command-line tool!_